ramank775/vartalap.one9x.org/README.md

 # Vartalap
 <a href='https://play.google.com/store/apps/details?id=com.one9x.vartalap'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png' width="150" /></a>

-Vartalap is an open source personal chat application.
+Vartalap is an open source personal messaging application.
 It is design to provide the level of transparency in the personal messaging application with your data.

 Github Repo:
 Flutter App: - [https://github.com/ramank775/vartalap](https://github.com/ramank775/vartalap)